errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 The entries are case-sensitive (except for rules extending `spelling`, as mentioned above) and may also be regular expressions.

+Lines starting with `# ` are treated as comments and are ignored.

 ## Case sensitivity

 An important factor in successfully implementing a custom `Vocab` is